chuang1990/Hackher2020/README.md

 Make sure the Bose SoundTouch, Raspberry Pi, and Computer are all on the same wifi networks.

-On your computer, start by running the upn_server.py, then runs the spotifyPlayback.py.
-On the Rapberry Pi run the ultrasonic_distance.py.
+On your computer, start by running the udp_server.py, then runs the spotifyPlayback.py.
+On the Rapberry Pi, run the ultrasonic_distance.py.

 Then move towards the sensor, within a certain distance the audio will be paused, the notification sound will be play, then music will resume.